Behind the Scenes: Inside Buckingham Palace

 The West Facade leads to the 40-acre garden.

-Because the Queen is a keen gardener herself, the staff leave her a posy of flowers on her desk every Monday, so she can see what is in bloom that week.
+Because the Queen was a keen gardener herself, the staff used to leave her a posy of flowers on her desk every Monday, so she could see what was in bloom that week.

 Buckingham Palace Gardens